nicholascdove/S_musiva_project/README.md

 In Review.

-- Raw data can be found in the Sequence Read Archive under project ID <a href="https://www.ncbi.nlm.nih.gov/bioproject/PRJNA743681">743681</a>.
+- Raw sequence data can be found in the Sequence Read Archive under project ID <a href="https://www.ncbi.nlm.nih.gov/bioproject/PRJNA804020">804020</a>.

+- Metabolomic and qPCR data as well as data for the scoring of infected Populus is archived in the Dryad repository (<a href="https://doi.org/10.6071/M3CM2F"></a>).

 - Or use my pre-made feature, taxonomy, and metadata tables found in this repository